 HCFC has harmful Freon R22 that increases the greenhouse gas in the environment.
 However, it may not be as harmful as the CFC to the ozone layer, but still, we should not use R22 refrigerant as an AC refrigerant.
 Considering the greenhouse gas effect, EPA has ordered a phase-out of R22 by 2020.
 After 2020, R22 refrigerant is now completely banned, and it’s illegal to use R22 as an AC refrigerant.

 If your AC is old, chances are your AC uses the R 22 refrigerant.
 As the EPA has planned to phase out R22, these refrigerant prices are a record high.
 That’s why it’s best to switch to a new air conditioner and save money.

 This is the safest refrigerant type available in the market.
 It has no harmful chlorine gas in it.
-R-410a refrigerant falls under this category and it is environmentally friendly.
-That’s why, there is no restriction to use R 410A in your air conditioners.
+R-410a refrigerant falls under this category, and it is environmentally friendly.
+That’s why there is no restriction on using R 410A in your air conditioners.